 Cycles are used as a unit of “time” in the block chain.
 For example, the different phases in the amendment voting procedures are defined based on cycles.

-An Implicit account to which an account has delegated their baking and endorsing rights.
-The baking rights and endorsing rights are calculated based on the total balance of tez that an account has been delegated to.
+An implicit account to which an account has delegated their rights to participate in consensus (aka baking rights) and in governance.
+The delegates’ rights are calculated based on its own tokens plus the sum of tokens delegated to it.

 - Implicit account

 The address of an implicit account always starts with the letters tz followed by 1, 2 or 3 (depending on the signature scheme) and finally the hash of the public key.

 The built-in language used by a smart contract.